 AAA Magazines

-When the dog days of summer settle in, sitting on the couch with air conditioning might seem like the best way to keep cool.
-But a host of rivers and lakes across the Midwest and South beckon for a refreshing dip.
-Pack the sunscreen and a beach ball and check out these 10 fun swimming holes—including several with beaches—and always remember to wear a personal flotation device for safety.
+When the dog days of summer settle in, sitting on the couch in an air-conditioned room might seem like the best way to keep cool, but there’s a better way.
+Rivers and lakes across the Midwest and South beckon for a refreshing dip.
+Check out these 10 swimming holes, several of which have beaches where you can also picnic or take a nap.
+Just be sure to pack a sunshade and sunscreen.

 1. Echo Bluff State Park